User Access Reviews: A Step-by-Step Guide, Best Practices, Checklist, Process and Compliance

 A 2023 IBM report noted that insider threats cost companies over $11 million per incident on average.

-Regular user access reviews identify excessive or unnecessary access—before it’s misused, whether intentionally or accidentally.
+Regular user access audits identify excessive or unnecessary access—before it’s misused, whether intentionally or accidentally.

 5. Reduces “Access Debt”